lzs1121/BTC/README.md

-run: npm i
+run: npm i;
-run: npm start
+run: npm start;
-run: npm test, for test the ap
+run: npm test, for test the ap;

 The default route is the posts.
 Click post button to post.